 7Practical tips for pickers and farm workers

-Protect yourself in the sun
+1. Protect yourself in the sun

-Newsflash—it can be very hot and sunny in Australia!
+Unsurprisingly, it can be very hot and sunny in Australia!
 Unless you’re working indoors (e.g. packing fruits and vegetables), make sure to:

-• Apply sunscreen regularly: make applying it several times a day part of your routine, especially when you’re outside during high exposure time (noon to 2 p.m.).
+• Apply sunscreen regularly: make applying it several times a day part of your routine, especially when you’re outside during high exposure time (noon to 3 p.m.).
 Australia has one of the highest skin cancer rates in the world—follow local recommendations regarding the level of protection you need and how much cream you need to apply.
 Pay attention to exposed body parts, like your face, hands and lower back (when you bend down a lot!).

-Dress for the job and hot weather
+2. Dress for the job

-Secure your valuables
+3. Secure your valuables

 • Respect other people’s property—but you knew that already, right?

 • Remember that everyone is in the same boat.
-Trust the backpacker’s honour system, most people travel with valuables and don’t go around stealing stuff.
+Trust the backpacker’s honour system.
+Most people travel with valuables and don’t go around stealing stuff.

-Plan your breaks
+4. Plan for your breaks

-Take interstate quarantine seriously
+5. Take interstate quarantine seriously

-Remember when you were asked whether you were bringing food into Australia when you landed?
-Remember when you had to throw away a lovely orange brought from home and forgotten in your daypack?
+Remember when you were asked whether you were bringing food into Australia when you flew in?
 Well, the same rule applies when you travel from one state to another.

-Australia has very strict biosecurity procedures to prevent the introduction of harmful pests and diseases and there are quarantine zones between states or even within states.
+Australia has strict biosecurity procedures to prevent the introduction of harmful pests and diseases, and there are quarantine zones between states (or even within different parts of the same state).
 You can download a copy of Australian Interstate Quarantine: A traveller’s guide for more info.

 Previous chapter Next chapter